wxtiles/wxtiles.github.io/getting-started/index.md

 #Getting Started

-wxTiles will render datasets into tiles and allow you to request those tiles for display with popular map libraries.
+WXTiles will render datasets into tiles and allow you to request those tiles for display with popular map libraries.
 In this example we will create the map below and add the Cloud-to-gound lightning probability (MRMS) layer from WXTiles.

 ![Leaflet example map with overlay](./getting-started/map-with-layer-small.png "Leaflet example map with overlay")

 ![Reflectivity at lowest altitude legend](http://api.wxtiles.com/wxtiles/legend/ncep-mrms-us-reflectivity/QCComposite/small/horizontal.png "Reflectivity at lowest altitude")

-###Leaflet
+##Setting up Leaflet

 This example uses the [Leaflet](http://leafletjs.com/) library for interactive maps.
 If you are not familiar with Leaflet then you should check out their [quick start guide](http://leafletjs.com/examples/quick-start.html).